xabaras/RecyclerViewSwipeDecorator/README.md

 A method to set the action icon margin from the view left/right bound it available too.

 ##### public Builder addBackgroundColor(int color) #####
     Add a background color to both swiping directions

 ##### public Builder addActionIcon(int color) #####
     Add an action icon to both swiping directions

 ##### public Builder setActionIconTint(int color) #####
     Set the tint color for either (left/right) action icons

 ##### public Builder addSwipeRightBackgroundColor(int color) #####
     Add a background color to the view while swiping right.

 ##### public Builder addSwipeRightActionIcon(int color) #####
     Add an action icon while swiping right (it's suggested to use 24dp square vector drawables.).

 ##### public Builder setSwipeRightActionIconTint(int color) #####
     Set the tint color for action icon shown while swiping right

 ##### public Builder addSwipeLeftBackgroundColor(int color) #####
     Add a background color to the view while swiping left.

 ##### public Builder addSwipeLeftActionIcon(int color) #####
     Add an action icon while swiping left (it's suggested to use 24dp square vector drawables.).

 ##### public Builder setSwipeLeftActionIconTint(int color) #####
     Set the tint color for action icon shown while swiping left

-~~##### public Builder setIconHorizontalMargin(int iconHorizontalMargin) #####~~

-[Deprecated] Set icon horizontal margin from left/right bound of the view (default is 16dp).

 ##### public Builder setIconHorizontalMargin(int unit, int iconHorizontalMargin) #####
     Set icon horizontal margin from left/right bound of the view (default is 16dp).
-N.B. unit is a TypedValue (e.g. TypedValue.COMPLEX_UNIT_DIP)
+    Unit is a TypedValue (e.g. TypedValue.COMPLEX_UNIT_DIP)

 ##### public Builder addSwipeRightLabel(String label) #####
     Add a label to be shown while swiping right

 ##### public Builder setSwipeRightLabelColor(int color) #####
     Set the color of the label to be shown while swiping right

 ##### public Builder setSwipeRightLabelTextSize(int unit, float size) #####
-Set the size of the label to be shown while swiping right N.B. unit is a TypedValue (e.g. TypedValue.COMPLEX_UNIT_SP)
+    Set the size of the label to be shown while swiping right Unit is a TypedValue (e.g. TypedValue.COMPLEX_UNIT_SP)

 ##### public Builder setSwipeRightLabelTypeface(Typeface typeface) #####
     Set the Typeface of the label to be shown while swiping right

 ##### public Builder addSwipeLeftLabel(String label) #####
     Add a label to be shown while swiping left

 ##### public Builder setSwipeLeftLabelColor(int color) #####
     Set the color of the label to be shown while swiping left

 ##### public Builder setSwipeLeftLabelTextSize(int unit, float size) #####
-Set the size of the label to be shown while swiping left N.B. unit is a TypedValue (e.g. TypedValue.COMPLEX_UNIT_SP)
+    Set the size of the label to be shown while swiping left Unit is a TypedValue (e.g. TypedValue.COMPLEX_UNIT_SP)

 ##### public Builder setSwipeLeftLabelTypeface(Typeface typeface) #####
     Set the Typeface of the label to be shown while swiping left